 A student who is in possible violation of the Code of Student Conduct will be referred to the Vice President for Student Services or designee.
-If the student's alleged actions are considered egregious or disruptive to the teaching and learning environment or to campus safety, the student may be immediately suspended for up to ten College business days, at the discretion of the Vice President of Student Services or designee.
-The matter also may be referred to a Threat Assessment Team for review.
+If the Vice President of Student Services or designee determines the student's alleged actions are egregious and/or potentially threatening to the learning environment or to campus safety, the student may be immediately suspended for up to ten College business days, pending a due process hearing or Threat Assessment review.

 Students who have been found responsible of a violation of the Code of Student Conduct may be assigned consequences based upon the seriousness of the offense.
-Sanctions for violations may include but not be limited to: verbal warning, written warning, a failing grade for an assignment, examination, or course, administrative withdrawal from courses or academic program, restitution for damages, consequences adapted to the specific violation, suspension, expulsion or actions recommended by a Threat Assessment Team.
+Sanctions for violations may include but not be limited to: verbal warning, written warning, a failing grade for an assignment, examination, or course, administrative withdrawal from courses or academic program, restitution for damages, probation including mandatory periodic progress reports, consequences adapted to the specific violation, suspension, or expulsion.
 The President shall have final approval in the expulsion of a student.